tiberiuichim/presentations/volto-pluggables/slides.md

 ![eea-addons](./statics/eea-volto-gh-search.png)

 <!--
-- how do we scale Volto?
+- how do we scale working with Volto?
 - addons infrastructure was first big contribution
 - > 80 addons, all open source

-One of our first concerns was: how do we scale Volto?
-We knew our work
-landscape: multiple websites, small teams, so the "addons infrastructure" was one of the big first contributions that we made to the Volto project.
+One of our first concerns was: how do we scale working with Volto?
+We know our work landscape: multiple websites, small teams, so the "addons infrastructure" was one of the big first contributions that we made to the Volto project.

 Since then EEA has published over 80 open source Volto addons, websites, Plone integration addons, etc. All open in the EEA github organisations.
-So if you're looking for real examples on how to achieve something with Volto, there's plenty of examples.
-And of course there are many companies with open source
-code: RedTurtles, CodeSyntax, Rohberg and of course KitConcept.
-See the Volto readme page for this.
+So if you're looking for real examples on how to achieve something with Volto, there's plenty of that.
+And, you know, there are many companies with open source Volto code: RedTurtles, CodeSyntax, Rohberg and of course KitConcept.
+Check Volto GH readme page for this.

 -->